 In March 2023, Voyager Space, a US-based provider of space and national security solutions, acquired ZIN Technologies Inc. for an undisclosed sum.
 This acquisition has expanded Voyager Space’s technological and infrastructure capabilities, aiding the advancement of its Starlab development initiative.
 ZIN Technologies Inc., based in the US, specializes in in-space manufacturing.

-Major players in the in-space manufacturing, servicing, and transportation market are Boeing Co., Lockheed Martin Corp., Northrop Grumman Corp., Mitsubishi heavy industries, Ltd., Thales Group, SpaceX Corp., Blue Origin LLC, ArianeGroup, Maxar Technologies, Sierra Nevada Corporation, Momentus Space, Relativity Space Inc., ispace Inc., Rocket Lab, Firefly Aerospace Inc., Astroscale Holdings Inc., Impulse Space Inc., D-Orbit SpA, Astrobotic Technology Inc., Orbit Fab Inc.
+Major companies operating in the in-space manufacturing, servicing, and transportation market are Boeing Co., Lockheed Martin Corp., Northrop Grumman Corp., Mitsubishi heavy industries, Ltd., Thales Group, SpaceX Corp., Blue Origin LLC, ArianeGroup, Maxar Technologies, Sierra Nevada Corporation, Momentus Space, Relativity Space Inc., ispace Inc., Rocket Lab, Firefly Aerospace Inc., Astroscale Holdings Inc., Impulse Space Inc., D-Orbit SpA, Astrobotic Technology Inc., Orbit Fab Inc.

 Note that the outlook for this market is being affected by rapid changes in trade relations and tariffs globally.
 The report will be updated prior to delivery to reflect the latest status, including revised forecasts and quantified impact analysis.
 The report’s Recommendations and Conclusions sections will be updated to give strategies for entities dealing with the fast-moving international environment.